Puzzlepart/bestillingsportalen/Approval-flow.md

 Rejected requests can be edited by users in the Power App and resubmitted.

-As mentioned above, you may edit the approval flow **however this will create an unmanaged layer in the Provision Assist Power Apps solution**.
+As mentioned above, you may edit the approval flow **however this will create an unmanaged layer in the Bestillingsportalen Power Apps solution**.
 This means if the solution is upgraded in the future, updates to the approval flow will not be applied in your tenant.

 ## Approval of 'Public' spaces only

-Provision Assist can be configured to only require approval for 'Public' spaces.
+Bestillingsportalen can be configured to only require approval for 'Public' spaces.
 If configured, requests set to 'Private' will be auto approved by the approval flow.

 A settings in the 'Provisioning Request Settings' enables/disables this functionality.